cabforum/smime/SBR.md

 ### 5.4.4 Protection of audit log
 No stipulation.

-No stipulation.

 ### 5.4.5 Audit log backup procedures
 No stipulation.

-No stipulation.

 ### 5.4.6 Audit collection system (internal vs. external)
 No stipulation.

-No stipulation.

 ### 5.4.7 Notification to event-causing subject
-No stipulation.

 No stipulation.

 ### 5.4.8 Vulnerability assessments